google/dawn/src/emdawnwebgpu/README.md

 Samples and tests produce HTML files which can be served and viewed in a compatible browser.

-### Standalone with GN (bindings only)
+### Standalone with GN

-- Set up a Dawn GN build, with `dawn_emscripten_dir` in the GN args set to point to `emsdk/upstream/emscripten`.
+- Set up Emscripten as per instructions above using `dawn_wasm`.

-- Build the `emdawnwebgpu` GN build target.
+- Build the `emdawnwebgpu` and `samples` GN build targets.

-- Configure the Emscripten build with all of the linker flags listed in `emdawnwebgpu_config` (and without Emscripten's `-sUSE_WEBGPU` setting, because we don't want the built-in bindings).
+Samples and tests produce HTML files in `out/<dir>/wasm` which can be served and viewed in a compatible browser.